alishibli97/KTH-Deep-Learning-Project/README.md

 The model is implemented from scratch following the original paper.
 The dataset we train on is from a competition for agricultural image segmentation, a task for detecting damaged areas in crops.
 Both resources can be found in the references.

+The report for our project can be fount at [DD2424_Project.pdf](https://github.com/alishibli97/KTH-Deep-Learning-Project/files/6700795/DD2424_Project.pdf)

 ## Requirements
 Python 3.8 or later with all [requirements.txt](https://github.com/alishibli97/KTH-Deep-Learning-Project/blob/main/requirements.txt) dependencies installed.
 To install run: